 - Tendency to avoid new activities or meeting new people driven by fears of embarrassment, ridicule, or disapproval

-- Overly sensitive to criticism or rejection
+- Overly sensitive to criticism and rejection

 Dependent Personality Disorder